Spencer Greenhalgh

 Staudt Willet, K. B., Greenhalgh, S. P., & Rosenberg, J. M. (2020, October).
 Simple collection and powerful analysis of Twitter data using R, Association for Educational Communications and Technology.

 Staudt Willet, K. B., Greenhalgh, S. P., & Rosenberg, J. M. (2019, October).
-Online data and open source tools: Analyzing educational internet data using R, Association for Educational Communications and Technology, Las Vegas, NV.
+Online data and open source tools: Analyzing educational internet data using R, Association for Educational Communications and Technology.

 Greenhalgh, S. P. (2016, November).
-A brief introduction to topic modeling, workshop for Michigan State University's digital humanities program.
+A brief introduction to topic modeling, Michigan State University Digital Humanities.

 Greenhalgh, S. P. (2016, March).
 Making your own educational games with Twine, Michigan Association for Computer Users in Learning conference, Grand Rapids, MI.